 A prominent MIT materials scientist graduate, who cites her MIT literature and art history classes as key to expanding her worldview, is now the Dean of a College of Engineering, with a frontline perspective on what engineers need to succeed in today’s marketplace.
 She says, “Employers want students who can lead, work in teams, work across cultures, and especially communicate — and much of that ability comes from studies in literature, the arts, the social sciences.
 The world needs creative problem-solvers who can take into account the human perspective.”

 "Some of the best testimony about the value of a full-spectrum education comes from our science and engineering alumni.
-One distinguished MIT engineering graduate and entrepreneur notes, 'The introduction to philosophy and the history of ideas turned out to be the most enduring value and benefit from my education at MIT.'"
+One legendary MIT engineering entrepreneur notes, 'The introduction to philosophy and the history of ideas turned out to be the most enduring value and benefit from my education at MIT.'"

 As educators, we know we cannot anticipate all the forms our students’ future challenges will take, but we can provide them with some fundamentals that will be guides for the ongoing process of exploration and discovery.
 We can help shape their resilience, and prepare them to analyze and problem-solve in both familiar and unfamiliar situations.
-Calling on both STEM and humanities disciplines — as mutually informing modes of knowledge — we aim to give students a toolbox brimming over with mental and experiential levers to support them throughout their careers and lives.
+Calling on the STEM, humanities, arts, and social science disciplines — as mutually informing modes of knowledge — we aim to give students a range of capacities and tools that can support them throughout their careers and lives.

-Whatever our calling, whether we are scientists, engineers, poets, public servants, or parents, we all live in a complex, and ever-changing world, and all of us deserve the fundamentals in this toolbox: critical thinking skills; knowledge of the past and other cultures; an ability to work with and interpret numbers and statistics; access to the insights of great writers and artists; a willingness to experiment, to open up to change; and the ability to navigate ambiguity.
+Whatever our calling, whether we are scientists, shopkeepers, entrepreneurs, parents, or policy makers, we all live in a complex and ever-changing world, and all of us deserve the fundamentals in this toolbox: critical thinking skills; knowledge of the past and other cultures; an ability to work with and interpret numbers and statistics; access to the insights of great writers, thinkers, and artists; a willingness to experiment, to open up to change; and the ability to navigate ambiguity.